-Living between London and California offer two vastly different lifestyles.
-When you think of London, umbrellas, trench coats, and glistening cobblestone streets might come to mind.
-When you think of California, orange groves, clear blue skies, and tall palm trees might be more likely.
-Both evoke beauty in their own ways and the variation meant that Hockney’s paintings and inspirations were quite varied as well.
+Living between London and California offers two vastly different lifestyles.
+London is umbrellas, trench coats, and glistening cobblestone streets.
+By contrast, California is orange groves, clear blue skies, and tall palm trees.
+Both evoke beauty in their own ways and the variation meant that Hockney was able to absorb these contrasting influences.

-Some of Hockney’s most well-known paintings are a series of swimming pools which are surely influenced by his California lifestyle while his lush landscape paintings were probably a result of the time he spent in London.
+Some of Hockney’s most well-known paintings are a series of swimming pools influenced by his California lifestyle while his lush landscape paintings were a result of the time he spent in London.

 Are you enjoying this article?Sign up to our Free Weekly Newsletter